 In order to select the right glass for storefronts, several factors should be considered:

 Fewer reflections in the glass can help increase the perceived value of displayed products.
 The entire shop becomes the display, as the glass allows potential purchasers to view much more than what is directly behind the glass.
 Reflections can fade out colors of furniture and clothing and the products lose their impact.
 The mirror-like effect can create a barrier between the street and entering the shop.
-Guardian Glass recommends using an anti-reflective glass to help limit visual distortions and create open, welcoming shops, restaurants, hotel lobbies and showrooms.
+Guardian Glass recommends using a glass with a light reflection below 15% to help limit visual distortions and create open, welcoming shops, restaurants, hotel lobbies and showrooms.

 Retail storefront valuables need to be protected from intruders.
-Combining the benefits of an anti-reflective glass with those of laminated glass can help reduce the risk of intrusions and break-ins, but can also help reduce the risk of injury to people if they accidentally fall onto the glass.
-Guardian anti-reflective glass can be heat treated and is available on laminated glass for safety and security applications.
+Combining the benefits of a low-E coated glass with laminated glass can help reduce the risk of intrusions and break-ins, but can also help reduce the risk of injury to people if they accidentally fall onto the glass.
+Guardian Low-E coated glass can be tempered, heat strengthened or laminated for safety and security applications.